leahtsdudley/testing/kq_epic_post.md

 #### Obstacle 3: The road goes ever on
 To populate our new `pull_requests.status`column, we needed to backfill with the data from `issues.state`.
 The `pull_requests` table is _big_ so we knew we were in for a hefty process.
 What we didn't expect is that the transition would take 604 hours of run time across a period of 33 days, including dry runs.
 Within that, we had to maintain vigilance as we encountered unexplained failures that would interrupt the process, requiring us to manually restart.
 Finally, when we thought our toil had borne its reward, we were faced with some confusing data.

-While the logging indicated everything had run as expected, Kusto, datadot, and analytics hosts suggested the backfill had missed some pull requests[^2].
+While the logging indicated everything had run as expected, Kusto, datadot, and analytics hosts suggested the backfill had missed some pull requests[^backfill].
 This was potentially an enormous setback.
 To find a reliable source of truth, we reached out to several teams and finally learned that what we needed was a new full snapshot of the table.
 With that done, we were able to determine that the backfill was mostly successful and the remaining group of pull requests missing `status` data were from the period after dual writing was introduced.

 #### Obstacle 4: But they were all of them deceived, for another bug was made
 With more confidence in the backfilling, we began fixing our dual writing bug; ([a saga in itself](https://github.com/github/pull-requests/issues/15850)).
-Our initial implementation set a pull request's `status` at the same time as an `issue` state via an existing ActiveRecord callback on the issue[^3].
+Our initial implementation set a pull request's `status` at the same time as an `issue` state via an existing ActiveRecord callback on the issue[^callback].
 The unexpected flaw was that an issue is created just before its associated pull request.
-Our first thought was to move this into its own callback on the pull request, but we decided to give orchestrations a try after some feedback from the Issues team[^4].
+Our first thought was to move this into its own callback on the pull request, but we decided to give orchestrations a try after some feedback from the Issues team[^orch].
 But we still encountered new mismatched records as there now a race condition between two orchestration processes and further iterations on this path caused deadlocks.
 Ultimately, the solution involved a callback on the issue that was localized to update pull request `status` whenever an issue's `state` changed.

 And yet, the wraiths were still at our heels.
 Due to the multiple iterations of dual-writing bug fixing, we now had out-of-sync pull request records, and we still had cleanup from the run of the initial transition to contend with.
 Instead of re-running the full transition, we took a more targeted approach by creating a transition that allowed us to iterate over targeted CSVs of the remaining records that were either mismatched or never backfilled.